Dance Studios in South Florida

 - First, the value of the physical assets is of critical importance.

-- Physical assets for a dance studio include the moveable equipment or supplies as well as the leasehold improvements of the studio itself.
+- Physical assets for a dance studio include the moveable equipment or supplies as well as the improvements to the studio itself.

 - The special flooring, mirrors, bathrooms, sound system, waiting room, and computer system are all valuable physical assets of a dance studio.